Bimal-25/Bimal-JS-While-Loop/README.md

 # Bimal-JS-While-Loop
-Practical Use of While Loop - Created Dynamic Function with a While-Loop for Any Multiplex Screen for Ticket Booking
+Practical Use of While Loop - Created Dynamic Function with a While-Loop for Any Multiplex Screen for Ticket Booking This is for My client, who is student in Australia.